by Cleo DeLoner

 I continued putting my left in front of my right, marching to the cadence of life.
 But I fell back on that road march.
 The weight of what I carried was too heavy to move forward.
 I had no battle buddy to help me up from my knees and encourage me to press on.
 I was no longer able to function.

 So there I lay…in my own blood that poured from my wounds sustained on this battlefield that had become my life.

 I had fallen into the hands of the enemy.
 Now a prisoner of my own mind, I disintegrated slowly, subtly.

 I longed to return to a place where I could see the enemy.
-I didn’t know that I saw that enemy every time I looked upon my reflection in the mirror.
+I didn’t know that I saw that enemy every time I looked at my reflection in the mirror.